fostroll/mordl/README.md

 )
 ```

-Any tagger in our pipeline may be replaced to the better one if you have it.
+Any tagger in our pipeline may be replaced with a better one if you have it.
-The weakness or separate taggers, that they take more space.
+The weakness of separate taggers is that they take more space.
 If all models
 were created with BERT embeddings, and you load them in memory simultaneously,
 they may eat up to 9Gb on GPU.
-Or even more, if you use them as part of
+Or even more, if you use them as a part of a
-multiprocess server (for example, as part of *Flask* application).
+multiprocess server (for example, as a part of *Flask* application).
 In that
 case, during loading you have to use params **device** and **dataset_device**
-to distribute your models by various GPU.
+to distribute your models on various GPUs.
 Alternatively, if you need just to
 tag some corpus once, you may load models serially:

 ```python